 - Proof of 2 Measles, Mumps and Rubella (MMR) immunizations for all applicants born after January 1, 1957.
 Some foreign-born students may be required to submit tuberculosis screening.
 For Arkansas residents, NWACC will attempt to retrieve immunization records from a state-wide database.

-Schedule an appointment with an advisorWe strongly recommend you meet with an advisor to ensure you are registering for the correct classes.
+Schedule an appointment with an advisorWe strongly recommend that you meet with an advisor.

 A few more steps

 Complete prior to the start of the semester:

 Obtain your student ID and parking hang tag at two convenient locations:

 - Bentonville location - Becky Paneitz Student Center, Student Information, located on the first floor